Shaw apologises for 'error of judgement' over school funding

 Co-leader Marama Davidson said the Greens would have to continue to fight to make sure they were above the 5% threshold to get back into Parliament after October's general election.

-Supporting the school's funding was a mistake, they apologised and are trying to find a solution, she said.
+This was a mistake, they apologised, and they are trying to find a solution.

 Shaw said this also hasn't worked out well for the school.
 "Their reputation has taken a battering."